Tyrone-Liu/ExperimentalApp/README.md

 + [ ] On 'OnePlus 6', when the image format is RAW_SENSOR, the preview viewfinder will get anomalously brighter, but the captured image still have normal brightness.
 + [ ] On 'OnePlus 6', when the image format is JPEG and the 'captureSize' is the max available value '4k x 3x', the edge of result image will be cut out.
 + [ ] When the image format is RAW_SENSOR, the 'captureSize' acquired from 'cameraCharacteristics' will be slightly bigger than then actual result.
++ [ ] Settings will not be initialized the first time opening the APP, needs to set at least once.